 Examples: You may not have thought of yourself as a person who had a problem with substances, but when your occasional glass of wine turned into a bigger glass of wine turned into a nightly bottle of wine, you may gotten a little worried.
 Drinking now and then doesn’t make you a bad person or a bad griever, but you should read more about this phenomenon here and seek support if you know you need to cut back or are struggling to keep it in check.

-Bottom line is this, you think of yourself as a good person, a nice person, a reasonable person.
-Then suddenly grief makes you feel crazy, erratic, selfish, judgemental and all sorts of other things that just aren’t you.
+The bottom line is: You think of yourself as a good person, a nice person, a reasonable person.
+Then suddenly grief makes you feel crazy, erratic, selfish, judgmental, and all sorts of other things that just aren’t you.
 You don’t want to talk about it because you feel like people would be horrified if they knew just how not strong and not poised and not graceful your grief really is.
 But the reality is, that’s grief.
 Facing the ugly thoughts, talking about them, and acknowledging that none of them make you a bad person is important.
-Many of these feelings pass on their own, but if they don’t there are lots of ways to get help.
+Many of these feelings pass on their own, but if they don’t, there are lots of ways to get help.
 If you want support but are having trouble finding a therapist or grief group in your area, email us and we are happy to point you in the right direction.

 We know this list is only a handful of the feelings that can cause shame and embarrassment in grief.
 Leave a comment to share others or to tell us what you think about the list.
 As always, don’t forget to subscribe to get all our posts right to your inbox!